FAUGroup22/Group-Project-App/README.md

 ## Overview
 ### Description
-This is an app that will allow people to bid on items they would like to own
+This is an app that will allow people to bid on items they would like to own.
+You will also be able to post your own items for auction.

 ### App Evaluation
 [Evaluation of your app across the following attributes]